 Salt Lake City

-There are so many things to do in winter in Utah, and Salt lake City makes a great Christmas city vacation base.
+There are so many things to do in winter in Utah, and Salt lake City makes up one of the best places to spend Christmas.
 You can enjoy world-class ski resorts, beautiful Christmas displays, and loads of festive activities and local traditions in downtown SLC.

 Temple Square is decorated with over 100,000 sparking lights.
 There is a live nativity and concerts with local performers throughout the season.
 The Tabernacle at Temple Square hosts a fantastic annual Christmas concert with celebrity performers.